-Travelling solo is my favorite way to travel, but there is no denying the fact that I get lonely.
+Travelling solo is my favourite way to travel, but there is no denying the fact that I get lonely.

-Meal times are often the loneliest and most boring times.
+Meal times are often the loneliest.
 To avoid feeling lonely, I avoid eating in restaurants alone.
 I opt to cook at the hostels where I can meet other travellers, and I carry snacks with me on day trips.
-If I am going out to a restaurant, I would take a book or something to do.
+If I am going out to a restaurant, I take a book or something to do.